HKUST-Aerial-Robotics/SIMPL/README.md

 ## Introduction
 This is the project page of the paper

-* Lu Zhang, Peiliang Li, Sikang Liu, and Shaojie Shen, "SIMPL: A Simple and Efficient Multi-agent Motion Prediction Baseline for Autonomous Driving", 2023.
-(Corresponding author: Lu ZHANG, lzhangbz@connect.ust.hk)
+* Lu Zhang, Peiliang Li, Sikang Liu, and Shaojie Shen, "SIMPL: A Simple and Efficient Multi-agent Motion Prediction Baseline for Autonomous Driving", arXiv preprint arXiv:2402.02519 (2024), (Corresponding author: Lu ZHANG, lzhangbz@connect.ust.hk),

+which is accepted for publication in the IEEE Robotics and Automation Letters (RA-L), 2024.

 **Preprint:** [arXiv](https://arxiv.org/abs/2402.02519)